EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 #### Send your certificate's subject to the DIRAC team

-In order to configure the DIRAC server so that you get registered as a user, the team needs to know your certificate's subject.
+In order to configure the DIRAC server so that you gets registered as a user, the team needs to know your certificate's subject.

 Please use the command below on any Unix machine and send its output to\